 Output Power (20% weight): Continuous wattage and surge capacity determine which appliances you can actually run.
 A 3,000W station handles most household devices but chokes on central AC or well pumps.
 We evaluated voltage options—native 120V/240V split-phase support versus 120V-only systems that require expensive converters.

-Charging Speed (15% weight): Premium buyers shouldn’t wait 12 hours for a recharge.
+Charging Speed (15% weight): Premium buyers shouldn't wait 12 hours for a recharge.
 We measured AC charging times (0-80%), maximum solar input capacity, and dual charging capability.
-The Bluetti AC500 stands out with 3,500W solar input—that’s full recharge in under 2 hours.
+The Bluetti Apex 300 stands out with high-power solar input for rapid daytime recharging.

 Build Quality & Warranty (15% weight): LiFePO4 battery chemistry (3,500-6,000 cycles) vastly outlasts older Li-ion NMC (1,000 cycles).
 We factored in warranty length, build materials, and reported failure rates.
 Battery cycle life directly impacts cost per use.